 ‘The Christian’s armour is like that of God’s, except that, ‘we do not possess any ‘garments of vengeance or cloak of zeal’.
 Vengeance belongs to God, Romans 12:19.’

 Repentance will only come if people truly fear God.
-When the enemy attacks the righteous, the Holy Spirit will lift up a pent-up flood of defence for the righteous and against the wicked.
+When the enemy attacks the righteous, Isaiah 59:18, the Holy Spirit will lift up a pent-up flood of defence for the righteous and against the wicked, Isaiah 59:19.

-The only hope for sinful man was the coming of the Redeemer, that is the Lord Jesus Christ and the covenant is a reference to the covenant of our Lord and Saviour Jesus Christ, the New Covenant, Jeremiah 31:31-33.
-Isaiah ends with hope, the hope that is given is in the spiritual salvation of the repentant that would carry on throughout eternity.
+The only hope for sinful man was the coming of the Redeemer, Isaiah 59:20, that is, the Lord Jesus Christ and the covenant is a reference to the covenant of our Lord and Saviour Jesus Christ, the New Covenant, Isaiah 59:21 / Jeremiah 31:31-33.
+Isaiah ends with hope, the hope that is given is in the spiritual salvation of the repentant that would carry on throughout eternity, Isaiah 59:21.

 Coffman, in his commentary, says the following.